 When you watch this kind of coachwork it’s almost magical.
 Comments, words, silence, suggestion, or assignment are all perfectly timed to help take the coached person to the next step.
 Sometimes the path seems strange to the person being coached, but if trusted, the desired result lies around the corner, just out of site.

 Whether you are receiving the three core elements of coaching or are lucky enough to have the fourth element of “process-driven, intuitive-wisdom” – there is a basic test to determine whether the coaching is a positive experience or not.
 You know the coaching experience is a good one when you have regular sessions with your coach, you can’t wait to talk to your coach and you can’t wait to tell someone else what you’ve learned.

 It is rare to find good coaches in the workplace.
 We’ve talked to many managers who think they are good coaches, who say they are good coaches; but strangely, these managers aren’t currently receiving coaching.
 And, often, have NEVER received coaching.
 Plus their direct reports don’t excitedly seek out that manager for guidance, training – coaching, or wisdom.

-The 5th Law of Renewal sustains success.
-It results in growth.
-Use it.
-Get coaching to help you get to be the best you can be, get coaching.
+If you want to be the best you can be, get coaching.
 Then keep getting coached to help you keep getting better.
 But don’t stop there – take what you’ve learned and pass it on.
 Become a coach to someone you want to grow.
 Help their “best” become better too!